A. Jerusalem is loved and protected.

 a.
 I have set watchmen on your walls, O Jerusalem: Because God loves and rejoices over Zion, He will protect them.
 Though they were conquered before by the Babylonians, the day will come when He makes Jerusalem a praise in the earth.

 b.
 Watchmen on your walls: The watchmen have a constant duty.
 They shall never hold their peace day or night.
-You who make mention of the LORD, do not keep silent, and give Him no rest until He makes Jerusalem a praise in the earth.
+You who make mention of the LORD, do not keep silent, and give Him no rest till He makes Jerusalem a praise in the earth.
 The watchmen are not critics; they are prayer warriors, who constantly pray, giving God “no rest” until God’s people and His city are restored.

 i.
-Bultema on I have set watchmen… who shall never hold their peace day or night: “There is a threefold rich thought: (1) The Lord Himself does not rest with regard to Zion; (2) He does not want His petitioners to keep silence in their prayers for Israel; (3) and He does not want His people to leave Him alone concerning Israel’s deliverance.”
+Bultema on I have set watchmen…they shall never hold their peace day or night: “There is a threefold rich thought: (1) The Lord Himself does not rest with regard to Zion; (2) He does not want His petitioners to keep silence in their prayers for Israel; (3) and He does not want His people to leave Him alone concerning Israel’s deliverance.”

 iii. “‘Give him no rest’ is our Lord’s own command to us concerning the great God.
 I do not suppose any of you ever advised a beggar to be importunate with you.
 Did you ever say, ‘Whenever you see me go over this crossing ask me for a penny.
 If I do not give you one, run after me, or call after me all the way down the street.
 If that does not succeed, lay hold upon me, and do not let me go until I help you.
 Beg without ceasing.’
-Did any one of you ever invite applicants to call often, and make large requests of you?… He does in effect say, ‘Press me!
+Did any one of you ever invite applicants to call often, and make large requests of you?….
+He does in effect say, ‘Press me!
 Urge me!
 Lay hold on my strength.
 Wrestle with me, as when a man seeks to give another a fall that he may prevail with him.’
 All this, and much more, is included in the expression, ‘Give him no rest.’”
 (Spurgeon)

 c.
-The LORD has sworn by His right hand and by the arm of His strength: No more will Jerusalem be plundered by those who would steal here grain or new wine.
+The LORD has sworn by His right hand and by the arm of His strength: No more will Jerusalem be plundered by those who would steal her grain or new wine.
 Instead, those who have gathered it shall eat it, and praise the LORD.